VirtoCommerce/vc-platform/docs/user-guide/merchandise-management/products-catalog.md

 * category - value assigned in category level and can be overwritten in child categories;
 * product - value assigned in item or variation level;

 All properties defined in parent hierarchy entities are available in (inherited by) item.
-E.g. every item inside catalog will have property вЂњBrandвЂќ with value вЂњSonyвЂќ once it was defined in parent catalog and was assigned such value there.
+E.g. every item inside catalog will have property `Brand` with value `Sony` once it was defined in parent catalog and was assigned such value there.

-Every property has its вЂњAssign toвЂќ trait set to one of: вЂњcatalogвЂќ, вЂњcategoryвЂќ, вЂњproductвЂќ or вЂњvariationвЂќ.
-This defines at what level the propertyвЂ™s value can be set.
+Every property has its `Assign to` trait set to one of: `catalog`, `category`, `product` or `variation`.
+This defines at what level the propertys value can be set.

 ![](../../assets/images/docs/base645ec6d61f65356db7.png)